Download a printable copy of the Centura Health Privacy Practices.

 What this notice is all about

-The information in this document applies to all of your medical records.
-Please understand that a non-Centura doctor may have different policies or notices regarding the use and disclosure of the medical information created in his or her office.
+The information in this document applies to your medical records.
+Please understand that a non-Centura Health provider may have different policies or notices regarding the use and disclosure of the medical information created in his or her office.
 This notice will tell you about the specific ways Centura Health and our facilities may use and disclose your medical information.
-This notice also describes your rights and the duties we have regarding the use and disclosure of your medical information.
+This notice also describes your rights and our duties regarding the use and disclosure of your medical information.

 Adhering to privacy practices

 - All employed associates, staff or volunteers of our organization.
-This includes staff at our sponsor organizations with which we may share information.
+This includes staff at our sponsor organizations with whom we may share information.

-- Any business associate or partner with whom we share health information
+- Any business associate or partner whom we share health information.

-Be assured that all these individuals and organizations understand that the privacy of your medical information is important, and will be following HIPAA guidelines to ensure that your information is used only as it is intended.
+Be assured that these individuals and organizations understand that the intelligence, health and safety of inmates) privacy of your medical information is important and are all obligated to follow HIPAA requirements.

 The following is a list of ways in which your personal medical information can be used and disclosed as allowed under HIPAA provisions.
 Be assured that we will use your information in the most discreet manner.